pebblecode/pebblecode.github.io/work/case-studies/bede.md

 # Method 1
 method1-title: Concept creation
-method1-summary: pebble {code} were involved in the early days of Bede Gaming, and worked quickly to help create the initial concepts for the platform with the founders.
+method1-summary: pebble {code} were involved in the early days of Bede Gaming, and worked quickly to help Bede's Founders develop the early prototypes of Bede's eWallet and bingo games.

 # Method 2
 method2-title: Agile rapid prototyping